redis/redis-doc/commands/subscribe.md

-Subscribes the client to the specified channels.
+Subscribes the client to the [Redis Pub/Sub](/docs/manual/pubsub) specified channels.

 Once a RESP2 client enters the subscribed state it isn't supposed to issue any other commands, except: